 There can be a difference between product packaging and a retail checkout bag.
 To seek approval to provide a bag for specific packaging, download and submit an Alternative Compliance form, along with the required documentation and a bag sample or photo.

 For business establishments other than restaurants, or for those uses specifically exempted by the ordinance, biodegradable and compostable plastic bags are not an approved option.
 The City's carryout bag rules require durable and reusable options for customers.
 Since biodegradable and compostable plastic bags do not meet these criteria, these types of plastic bags cannot be provided to customers at checkout.
 If you have a biodegradable or compostable plastic bag that meets the durability standards, as confirmed by third-party testing, then you may submit an Alternative Compliance request to have your bags evaluated by the City.
 Please note that paper bags are compostable.
-Businesses may provide paper bags, made of at least 40% recycled content, with handles (at least 80% recycled content is required by March 1, 2014).
+Businesses may provide paper bags, made of at least 80% recycled content, with handles.

 No. The City encourages post-consumer recycled content, but it is not required to comply with the ordinance.